HaMa05/HaMa05-CodersX---Glitch/README.md

-# CordersX - Work
+# CodersX - Work

 ## Your Project
-The exercises of NodeJs course from lesson 1 to end in [CordersX](https://school.coders-x.com/)
+The exercises of NodeJs course from lesson 1 to end in [CodersX](https://school.coders-x.com/)